-GLA Short-Term Trends Linked to migration patterns over the five year period 2008-13 GLA Long-Term Trends Linked to migration patterns over the 12 year period 2001-13 GLA SHLAA Short-Term Housing delivery and household growth take account of land supply information from the GLA 2013 Strategic Housing Land Availability Assessment (SHLAA).
-Migration profiles are based on short-term trends (2008-13).
-GLA SHLAA Long-Term Housing delivery and household growth take account of land supply information from the GLA 2013 Strategic Housing Land Availability Assessment.
-Migration profiles are based on long-term trends (2001-13).
-ONS 2012-based SNPP Based on the latest official population and household projections issued by ONS and CLG respectively.
-These are 2012-based.
-ONS projections which consider international migration trends in the 2006-12 period and internal (domestic) migration over the 2007-12 period ONS 2012-based (as Updated) This uses the assumptions in the SNPP for birth/death rates and migration levels but updates the baseline population (in 2014) to that shown by ONS mid-year population estimates.
+GLA Long-Term Trends Linked to migration patterns over the 12-year period to 2014.
+GLA link population to households using the 2012-based CLG projections.
+GLA Short-Term Trends Linked to migration patterns over the five-year period to 2014.
+GLA link population to households using the 2012-based CLG projections.
+GLA SHLAA Capped Housing delivery and household growth take account of land supply information from the GLA 2013 Strategic Housing Land Availability Assessment (SHLAA).
+Projection allows population growth to be higher than would be suggested using CLG household representative rates.
+GLA SHLAA CLG Housing delivery and household growth take account of land supply information from the GLA 2013 Strategic Housing Land Availability Assessment.
+Projection takes household representative rates from the CLG (2012-based) household projections.
+ONS 2014-based SNPP Based on the latest official population and household projections issued by ONS and CLG respectively.
+These are 2014-based.
+ONS projections which consider international migration trends in the 2008-14 period and internal (domestic) migration over the 2009-14 period ONS 2014-based (+MYE) This uses the assumptions in the SNPP for birth/death rates and migration levels but updates the baseline population (in 2015) to that shown by ONS mid-year population estimates.

 In deriving conclusions on the 'unconstrained' housing need (OAN), the trend-based and ONS projections are relevant.
-However given the historic and continued constrained land supply within the Borough, the GLA projections which take account of land availability data from the SHLAA are arguably more realistic in estimating future population/ household growth.
+However, given the historic and continued constrained land supply within the Borough, the GLA projections which take account of land availability data from the SHLAA are arguably more realistic in estimating future population/ household growth.
 Both are therefore considered herein.